-This edition includes the previously unpublished script for Burgess’s television film By the Waters of Leman: Byron and Shelley at Geneva, and a rare piece of Burgess’s writing about Rome.
+This edition includes the previously unpublished script of Burgess’s television film By the Waters of Leman: Byron and Shelley at Geneva, and a long article about Rome from the Burgess Foundation’s archives.

 Author: Anthony Burgess